colevandersWands/thesis-proposal/README.md

 1. Atkinson, R. K., Derry, S. J., Renkl, A., & Wortham, D. (2000).
 Learning from examples: Instructional principles from the worked examples research.
 Review of educational research, 70(2), 181-214.
 1. Bitzer, L. F. (1992).
 The rhetorical situation.
 Philosophy & rhetoric, 1-14.
 1. Castro, F. E. V., & Fisler, K. (2017, November).
 Designing a multi-faceted SOLO taxonomy to track program design skills through an entire course.
 In Proceedings of the 17th Koli Calling International Conference on Computing Education Research (pp. 10-19).
+1. Cummings, R. E. (2006).
+Coding with power: Toward a rhetoric of computer coding and composition.
+Computers and Composition, 23(4), 430-443.
 1. Du Boulay, B., O'SHEA, T. I. M., & Monk, J. (1999).
 The black box inside the glass box: Presenting computing concepts to novices.
 International Journal of Human-Computer Studies, 51(2), 265-277.
 1. Davies, S. (2008, October).
 The effects of emphasizing computational thinking in an introductory programming course.
 In 2008 38th Annual Frontiers in Education Conference (pp. T2C-3).
 IEEE.
 1. Faux, R. (2006).
 Impact of preprogramming course curriculum on learning in the first programming course.
 IEEE Transactions on education, 49(1), 11-15.